 I explain, illustrate and demonstrate the best methods I know for small and medium scale growing.
 I want your time and money to be invested in growing success, while working alongside nature.

 - There are no downloadable pdf’s or worksheets

 - Quizzes are automatically graded, and easy to ‘Reset’ if an answer is wrong.
-I want the quizzes to help you know and understand, and that you enjoy them.
+I want the quizzes to help you know and understand, and for you to enjoy them.

 - Use Contact to inform us about any problems.

-- We sell internationally, current price is $190 US
+- We sell internationally – the current price is $150 US (no tax outside EU)